Advertising on Facebook and Social Media Gives Unprecedented Reach into prospects On Long Island

 - If 5% of Google actions convert, that's $200+ for a new client.

-- But of only 0.2% of Facebook actions convert, that's $500+ for a new client - ouch!
+- But of only 0.2% of Facebook actions convert, that's $500+ for a new client - that hurts!

-Facebook Strategies Have To Be Maintained and Improved
+Facebook Strategies Must Be Maintained and Optimized